ayaz-amin/wgpu-rust-homework/README.md

-# wgpu-rust-homework
+# Rust wgpu homework
 Code that I am writing to learn Rust and wgpu for graphics programming.
+While the code is mostly the same as this [tutorial](https://sotrh.github.io/learn-wgpu), the challenge portion of the tutorial was mostly done by me.